 Logically the first chapter in a book would start on a recto.
-The chapter opening page typically contains the chapter number and the chapter title.
+The chapter opening page typically contains the chapter number and the chapter heading or title.
 If they are used, a chapter subtitle or an epigraph may also appear, although it is important for all chapters to remain consistent.

-Use of Subheads
+Use of Chapter Subheadings

 The next logical way to divide the subject matter of a book is to subdivide the chapters, and this is accomplished with subheads.
 Subheads serve to guide the reader through the text, and to help cast light on the author’s way of thinking about her subject.
-Try to avoid chapters with only one subhead, and remember to keep subheads, like chapter titles, consistent throughout the book.
+Try to avoid chapters with only one subhead, and remember to keep subheads, like chapter headings, consistent throughout the book.

 If more than one level of subheads is needed, each level will follow the guidelines for the initial level of subheads.
 For instance, try to avoid—unless necessitated by the material—having subsections with only one second-level subhead.